georgewallace/elasticsearch/docs/reference/elasticsearch/rest-apis/search-suggesters.md

 :   Sets up suggestion highlighting.
 If not provided then no `highlighted` field is returned.
 If provided must contain exactly `pre_tag` and `post_tag`, which are wrapped around the changed tokens.
 If multiple tokens in a row are changed the entire phrase of changed tokens is wrapped rather than each token.

 `collate`
 :   Checks each suggestion against the specified `query` to prune suggestions for which no matching docs exist in the index.
 The collate query for a suggestion is run only on the local shard from which the suggestion has been generated from.
 The `query` must be specified and it can be templated.
-Refer to [Search templates](docs-content://solutions/search/search-templates.md).
+See [Search templates](search-template.md).
 The current suggestion is automatically made available as the `{{suggestion}}` variable, which should be used in your query.
 You can still specify your own template `params` — the `suggestion` value will be added to the variables you specify.
 Additionally, you can specify a `prune` to control if all phrase suggestions will be returned; when set to `true` the suggestions will have an additional option `collate_match`, which will be `true` if matching documents for the phrase was found, `false` otherwise.
 The default value for `prune` is `false`.

 ```console
 POST test/_search